contact us

 After school

-Her work has been featured or is forthcoming in Material Intelligence, The Tower, Scraps Literary Journal, The Establishment, AutoStraddle, GRLSQUASH, The Fashion Studies Journal, Women’s History Magazine, Juggad: A Material Religions Project, and the Votive Project.
+Alyssa Velazquez is an assistant curator at Carnegie Museum of Art.
+Her work has been featured or is forthcoming in Sinister Wisdom, Material Intelligence, and Burnaway.
 Past residencies include Lambda Literary Writer’s Retreat for Emerging LGBTQ Voices 2024, City Books Writer-in-Residence, and as a Freshworks Artist at Kelly Strayhorn Theater in Pittsburgh, PA.
-She is a proud member of Dramatists Guild of America.
+Velazquez was awarded the 2026 Center for Craft Curatorial Fellowship.
+She is a proud member of the Dramatists Guild of America.

 Earlier Event: April 3